SE-Project-GatorBlog/Gator_Blog/Sprint3.md

 - Updated the `blogs` table to include:
   - `created_at` and `updated_at` timestamps
   This helps in tracking blog creation and modification history for improved sorting, filtering, and version control.
+- Integrated Redis caching to improve database performance:
+  - Cached frequently accessed data, such as user session details and blog content, to reduce redundant queries.
+  - Improved response times and optimized backend performance by reducing direct database load.

 ### Deployment & DevOps:
 - Resolved API connection issues between frontend and backend.